 We are proud of the fact that we continue to assist people in crisis.
 We mobilised our staff and financial resources to provide a range of community support programmes and business support utilising UKSPF funding and our Rural Prosperity Grant and Fuel Payment schemes in partnership with Cadent Gas.
 In addition, our established partnerships and task forces continue to coordinate our work on employment and skills, dealing with the impacts of cost of living, dealing with the refugee crisis and the wellbeing of our communities.
-Despite these challenges, we have made great progress in delivering on our key corporate objectives for 2023/24.
-This included implementing the £1.5m Public Realm Scheme in Hinckley town centre, progressing our successful Levelling Up deal of £19.9m for the delivery of a National Science and Conservation Centre at Twycross Zoo, and the £1.2m Richard III sculpture trail supporting our local tourism sector generating over £226m to the local economy.
-There are also programmes linked to town centre regeneration, health and wellbeing, employment and skills and climate change.
-Of note are the range of key investment initiatives in carbon reduction, including the decarbonisation of our refuse fleet, housing retrofit programmes, roll out of a community free tree scheme and investment in EV charging points in public carparks.
-On top of these achievements, we have facilitated a multi-million investment package for green fuel infrastructure at Mira Technology Park.
-We have also secured Better Care funding towards innovative housing projects targeting support for hoarders.
+Despite these challenges, we have made great progress in delivering on our key corporate objectives for 2024/25.
+This included the completion of the £1.5m Public Realm Scheme and Church Walk carpark enhancement in Hinckley town centre, progressing our successful Levelling Up deal of £19.9m for the delivery of a National Science and Conservation Centre at Twycross Zoo, and the £1.2m Richard III sculpture trail supporting our local tourism sector generating over £226m to the local economy.
+There are also arrange of programmes and grant schemes linked to town centre regeneration, rural communities, health and wellbeing, employment and skills and climate change.
+Of note are the range of key investment initiatives in carbon reduction, including the £250,000 solar array project for Hinckley Leisure Centre, the use of hydronated bio fuel for our refuse fleet, housing retrofit programmes, roll out of a community free tree scheme and investment in EV charging points in public carparks.
+On top of these achievements, we have facilitated a multi-million investment package for green fuel infrastructure and a hydrogen Hub at Mira Technology Park.
+We have also secured Better Care funding towards innovative housing projects targeting Damp & Mould and support for hoarders.

-As we look forward into 2024/25, the economic outlook continues to remain very uncertain, as the economy emerges from the global shocks of the Pandemic, Russian invasion of Ukraine into a period of potential recession.
+As we look forward into 2025/26, the economic outlook continues to remain very uncertain, as the economy emerges from the global shocks of the Pandemic, Russian invasion of Ukraine the Israeli crisis and global tariff wars creating uncertainty in financial markets with the potential of a period of recession.
 However, there are still plans locally for significant inward business investment to take place.
-This is illustrated by the continuing growth, the success of MIRA Enterprise Zone and Hinckley Business Park including investment plans of key local companies such as Aldi and Pallex.
+This is illustrated by the continuing growth, the success of MIRA Enterprise Zone and Hinckley Business Park including investment plans of key local companies such the development of a new global HQ for Pallex.
+In addition, there is £34.6m public investment underway in the development of new health facilities in Hinckley.